Finding and arranging

-- Hand in the final version of your Master’s Report to your supervisor, who has 15 working days to grade your work using the Master Research Project Assessment Form.
+- Submit the final version of your report to the Master's Astronomy Research Project page on Brightspace.
+Your work will be checked for plagiarism.
+Your supervisor has 15 working days to grade your work using the Master Research Project Assessment Form.
 The research project must also be graded by another staff member not directly connected to the same research programme.
 This second reader is selected by your supervisor.
 See the tab Grading above for more information and a list of approved staff members.

 - Evaluate your research project using the online Research Project Evaluation Form.